rickiebrick13-lgtm/pyr-AI-Enterprise/README.md

 1. After authenication key is input into the app, you'll face a login screen.

-2. The default username and passwords would spin up in the terminal. admin/admin123 if totally lost.
+2. The default username and passwords would spin up in the terminal. admin/admin123 , devuser/TestPass@123(for instantly jumping to sandbox) if totally lost.

 3. Within, you'll see a "Return to sandbox" Button on the top right, click it.